HuntedCode/python-movie-analyzer/README.md

-# Movie Ratings Analyzer CLI
+# Enhanced Movie Ratings Dashboard

-A command-line tool for analyzing movie data from a Kaggle dataset, allowing users to filter, compute statistics, save/load results, and visualize genre trends.
-Built in Python as part of a self-taught career transition to remote data or backend roles.
+A Python-based tool for analyzing movie metadata and user ratings from Kaggle datasets.
+Features a command-line interface (CLI) for filtering, statistics, and visualizations, plus a Streamlit web dashboard for interactive exploration.
+Built as part of a 6-month self-taught Python career transition plan.

 ## Features
-- Load and parse movie data (titles, genres, ratings) from CSV/JSON files.
+- **Data Loading**: Imports movie metadata (titles, genres, vote averages) and user ratings from CSV into SQLite for persistent storage.
-- Filter movies by genre, rating range, or both (multi-genre support with OR logic).
-- Compute stats: Per-genre averages/counts.
-- Save filtered results to CSV/JSON and load back for further analysis.
-- Visualize genre counts as bar charts (saved as PNG).
+- **Filtering**: SQL-based filters for genres (multi-genre OR matching), rating ranges, or both.
+- **Statistics**: Genre-based counts and average ratings using SQL aggregations (json_each for multi-genres).
+- **Ratings Query**: Fetch user ratings for a specific movie via SQL joins, with average calculation.
+- **Visualizations**: Bar plots for genre counts, saved as PNG (Matplotlib).
+- **Save/Load**: Export/import filtered data to/from CSV/JSON.
+- **Web Dashboard**: Streamlit UI for dynamic filtering, data display, stats computation, and plotting.
-- Robust error handling for invalid files and user inputs.
+- **Error Handling**: Robust checks for file existence, invalid inputs, NaN values, and parsing errors.

 ## Installation
 1. Clone the repository: